voidshine/dameo_book/Game05.md

 **39.e3d4      f4f3?**

 This is a very, very heavy mistake and this weak move is already losing.
-I didn't immediately realise that I needed to organise the move f4g3 and then g3h2.
+I didn't immediately realise that I instead needed to organise the move f4g3 and then g3h2.
 If I managed to do that, the white king would be lost, and Black would have a good chance.
-White's task is to prevent the move f4g3, for example:
+White's task would be to prevent the move f4g3, for example:

 *39...        h8g8!*
-*40.g3h3      g8h8*
+*40.g2h3      g8h8*

-It is easiest for both sides to agree to a draw by repeating moves.
+Then it is easiest for both sides to agree to a draw by repeating moves.

 What is wrong with the move f4f3?
-Answer: the white king is hiding in the corner h1 and will remain there in complete safety; Black cannot attacks it.
+Answer: the white king can hide in the corner h1 and remain there in complete safety; Black cannot attack it.

 This mistake can be explained by the fact that I was playing a dozen other games in parallel in the tournament, so my brain protested :).
 However, my opponent was in the same situation.